PASSIONLab/CombBLAS/FAQ.md

 ## Does Combinatorial BLAS support in-node multithreading?

 Almost all expensive primitives (SpGEMM, SpMV with sparse vectors, SpMV with dense vectors, EWiseMult, Apply, Set) are hybrid multithreaded within a socket.
-Read this example.

 ## What input formats do you support?